MikeDenisov/mikedenisov.github.io/_projects/ekadashivrat.md

 </div>

 ### Overview
-Ekadashi Vrat Reminder is your go-to app for staying on track with Ekadashi fasting routine.
-Get notified about upcoming Ekadashi days, and receive precise timings for starting and ending your fast based on celestial data.
-With a user-friendly interface and easy navigation, this app makes it effortless to maintain your fasting schedule.
+**Ekadashi Vrat Reminder** stands as the quintessential mobile application designed to assist individuals in adhering to their Ekadashi fasting routine.
+The app provides timely notifications for upcoming Ekadashi days and offers precise timings derived from celestial data to commence and conclude the fast.
+With its user-friendly interface and intuitive navigation, this application simplifies the task of adhering to a fasting schedule.
 ![Reviews](/assets/projects/ekadashi/img/reviews.png)

 ### Challenges
-* User location based celestial data calculation
+* Implementation of user location-based celestial data calculation.
-* Complicated research for proper Ekadashi days finding rules and naming.
+* In-depth research on Ekadashi fasting rules and nomenclature.
-* Incorporation of quite new .NET MAUI framework, still unresolved issues that required searching for workarounds
+* Adoption of the .NET MAUI framework, overcoming unresolved issues through meticulous workarounds.
-* Platform specific pecularities of payment and notification systems.
+* Addressing platform-specific intricacies related to payment and notification systems.